11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 I was a videographer and had to cover a wedding event.

-The bride looked stunning in her long white dress, walking down the aisle towards the groom, who waited at the end of it all.
+The bride looked stunning in her long white dress as she walked down the aisle towards the groom, who waited at the end of it all.

-She smiled, bouquets in each hand clasped together tightly as she continued to walk forward with grace and happiness.
+She smiled, clasping the bouquets in each hand tightly as she continued to walk forward with grace and happiness.

 We were there to capture their love story perfectly through film.